No one wants to run out of money in retirement.

 I’m exaggerating here a little bit except that I’m not.
 Investing for retirement is truly difficult, and we live in a world where almost none of you were really taught how to do it.
 So with all that out of the way, let’s get started.

-NUMBER ONE: The number
+Part 1: The number

 The first thing we need to do is figure out how much money you need your portfolio to provide you with each year in retirement.
 If you look at other websites, you will find all sorts of opinions like, “You need to be able to replace 60% of your working income” or whatever.
 Hogwash.
 Everyone is different.